stnorling/VBA/README.md

 # VBA
-Workbooks made when learning VBA using trumpexcel with included notes as guidance
+Workbooks made when learning VBA using trumpexcel with included notes in the workbooks for guidance

 https://trumpexcel.com/excel-vba/